yuxi-liu-wired/cheela/src/dragonsegg/god11.md

 "Down we go!"
 Pierre whispered into his throat mike, but he was only part way through the first phoneme when the asteroid passed by them.
 In a blink, they whirled half way around the massive sphere and found themselves falling down toward the neutron star, the ship's engines firing at full blast to remove the angular momentum that had been imparted by the gravity whip.

 The drop down into the fierce gravity well of Dragon's Egg only took two and a quarter minutes.
-All was quiet for most of the fall, but in the last few seconds&mdash;as they began to approach the neutron star&mdash;Pierre could feel the differential pressures of the tidal forces on the water in the tank.
+All was quiet for most of the fall, but in the last few seconds---as they began to approach the neutron star---Pierre could feel the differential pressures of the tidal forces on the water in the tank.
 Then in a last instantaneous burst of feeling, Pierre's head was jerked about by a fierce acceleration.
 His ears ached and his hands and legs were jerked about by the second and third order tidal effects, as the piezoelectric drivers sang their ultrasonic cloak of protection into the water that surrounded him.

 His eyes failed to see the glow of the deorbiter mass as it flashed again across his screen, leaving Dragon Slayer motionless in the center of the six compensator masses that were whirling about the neutron star and the spacecraft five times a second.
 "What a ride!" a female voice said over the intercom, masked by the excitement and the breathing mask.